From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Non-normality in the Rajan-Abbott model

 Above conclusions are strengthened by the similar study based on Cauchy synaptic matrices.
-Figure~\ref{Fig:FRVCauchy} shows perfect agreement of our predictions with the numerics.
-By construction of the Rajan-Abbott local condition, spectra are unchanged.
-This does not hold, however, for the squared eigenvalue condition numbers -- they dramatically increase (several orders of magnitude, note the scales in Figures \ref{Fig:SpectraComparisonCauchy} and \ref{Fig:CauchyCorr}).
+Fig~\ref{Fig:FRVCauchy} shows perfect agreement of our predictions with the numerics.
+Due to the local E/I balance the spectra are unchanged.
+This does not hold, however, for the squared eigenvalue condition numbers -- they dramatically increase (several orders of magnitude, note the scales in Figs \ref{Fig:SpectraComparisonCauchy} and \ref{Fig:CauchyCorr}).
 Finally, the unperturbed eigenvector correlator approaches the predicted slope (compare the predicted slope 4 to the measured 3.84).
 The perturbed correlator reproduces small $r$ behavior (compare the predicted exponent 2 to the measured 2.03), whereas large $r$ numerical simulations provide asymptotic slope 5.25, as compared to the predicted slope equal to 4.

-The deterministic connections and the E/I balance causes an increase of all elements of the overlap matrix $O_{ij}$, as eq. \eqref{eq:OffDiag} predicts.
-To elucidate importance of this fact, we studied the squared norm of the solution to the linearized dynamics \eqref{eq:SquaredNorm} with $X=W$ and $X=M+W$.
-This dynamics is obtained by the linearization of the model considered in~\cite{WAINRIB}.
-Results presented in Fig.~\ref{Fig:SquaredNorm} show that the deterministic connections in the network followed by the E/I balance significantly enhance the norm of the solution and the transient trajectories are present for almost all initial conditions.
-This is not the case if the connections were fully random.
-Moreover, the wild oscillations of the squared norm indicate the strong interference between the eigenmodes.
+Although the presence of the matrix $M$ breaks the unitary invariance of the synaptic strength matrix, it is still worth considering the squared norm averaged over initial conditions as a quantity measuring the transient response.
+The deterministic connections and the E/I balance cause an increase of all elements of the overlap matrix $O_{ij}$, as Eq~(\ref{eq:OffDiag}) predicts.
+To elucidate the importance of this fact, we studied the squared norm of the solution to the linearized dynamics (\ref{eq:SquaredNorm}) with $X=W$ and $X=M+W$, where initial conditions were generated randomly from the uniform distribution on the unit sphere.
+This dynamics is obtained by the linearization of the model considered in~\citep{WAINRIB}.
+Results presented in Fig~\ref{Fig:SquaredNorm} show that the deterministic connections in the network followed by the E/I balance significantly enhance the norm of the solution and all presented trajectories are transient.
+This would not be the case if the connections were fully random.
+Moreover, the strong oscillations of the squared norm indicate interference between the eigenmodes.
+It is worth stressing the accuracy of qualitative predictions based on Eq \eqref{unitary} despite the fact that the presence of the matrix $M$ and the E/I balance break the rotational symmetry of the ensemble.